- Email: firstname.lastname@example.org

-I joined the University of Leeds in January 2019 to start a PhD.
-The primary focus of this PhD is to investigate the potential of remotely sensed data from platforms such as satellites, unmanned aerial systems (UAVs/drones) and flux towers to help understand, quantify and monitor changes in ecosystem stability, resistance, and resilience in the context of forest ecosystems.
-The primary focus of this PhD is to investigate the potential of remotely sensed data from platforms such as satellites, unmanned aerial systems (UAVs/drones) and flux towers to help understand, quantify and monitor changes in ecosystem stability, resistance, and resilience in the context of forest ecosystems.
-This research will employ a multidimensional paradigm fusing a wide range of stability measures, metrics and methods in order to provide a quantitative description of stability that explicitly takes into account the multifaceted nature of these ecological concepts, and permits changes over time and space to be explicitly monitored and explored.
+I joined the University of Leeds in January 2019 to begin a PhD with the School of Geography.
+My PhD focuses on investigating and identifying the biodiversity controls on the stability of forest ecosystems and their services.
+To facilitate the investigation I will be making use of remotely sensed data from platforms such as satellites, unmanned aerial systems (UAVs/drones) and flux towers to help understand, quantify and monitor changes in ecosystem stability, resistance, and resilience in the context of forest ecosystems.
+Historically the literature body has only examined a limited number of facets of stability, a single explanatory variable, or a single driver of change, to progress the field and expand our knowledge my PhD will employ a multidimensional paradigm fusing a wide range of stability measures, metrics and methods in order to provide a quantitative description of stability that explicitly takes into account the multifaceted nature of these ecological concepts, and permits changes over time and space to be explicitly monitored and explored.
 Through combining this stability data with in-situ data, we hope to be able to investigate the role of functional diversity, species richness and a number of other variables play in moderating the impact of drivers of change on an ecosystem.

 I come from a biodiversity conservation background having worked at a number of international conservation organisations including the International Union for Conservation of Nature as part of the Red List Unit where it was my role to review assessments submitted for publication of the global IUCN Red List, and the UN World Conservation Monitoring Centre where I worked as part of the Ecosystem Assessment Unit.